drs-az/Beam/README.md

-# 🔐 STET (PWA)
+# 🔐 SSET (PWA)

-STET is a secure, offline-capable encryption tool built as a single-page Progressive Web App (PWA).
+SSET is a secure, offline-capable encryption tool built as a single-page Progressive Web App (PWA).
 It enables simple, private message encryption and decryption using a custom passphrase.

 ## ✨ Features